fyookball/ChainBet/DICE_ROLL.md

 The next 2 fields in the payload designate payout and payIn amounts.
 Rather than having a single amount, we need two fields since this is an assymetrical bet.  **Note that the amounts do NOT need to correspond to fair probabilities.** If we always wanted a fair bet, only a single amount field would be needed.

 However, by providing the flexibility to give slightly less-than-fair bets, it incentivizes liquidity to enter the system.
-This is analogous to a market maker profits from a spread in a speculative marketplace.
+This is analogous to how a market maker profits from a spread in a speculative marketplace.
 Therefore, it is essential for implementations to check and handle fairness parameters in a way that makes sense for their users.

 OP_RETURN OUTPUT: